johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 \setbeamerfont{footline}{family=\AvenirNext,size=\normalsize}

 ```
 This code block is from the style file `beamerthemeavenirnext.sty`, which sets the font to Avenir Next.
 You are encouraged to edit existing style files or add your own.
-The world is your oyster.

 ---

 ## Contributions